It rusted metal and softened wood, and it made life miserable. And it just kept falling.

 The Rain Just Kept Falling

 The rain just kept falling.
+I had never seen anything like it.
 Stinging rain; warm straight lines of water streaking the landscape.
 It started slowly but with force, each drop almost a small puddle by itself.
 Slapping against my steel helmet, it quickly become a loud drumbeat of wild rhythm.
 It filled ditches and hung in the air like a shroud.
 It rusted metal and softened wood, and it made life miserable.
 The sound was deafening.

 And it just kept falling.

 "Hey McCarthy," I shouted above the roar.
 "Does it rain like this all the time?"
-McCarthy had been in-country for ten months, if anyone had a question they brought it to McCarthy.
+McCarthy had been in-country for ten months, and if anyone had a question they brought it to him.
+He always seemed to have an answer.

 He wore a rare smile as he watched the rain fall.
 "They usually don't bother us during the rains; not ground assaults anyway.
-Two more months of rain would suit me just fine."
-His smile faded as he scanned the wooded hillside trying to focus through the wet prism.
+Two more months of this rain would suit me just fine."
+His smile faded as he scanned the jungle covering the hillside, his eyes narrowed as if trying to focus through the wet prism.

 "That would be a lot of rain."
 I shuddered as rain dripped down my back.